 Hey Lisanne, what’s a philanthropic cause that’s been under the radar for too long?

-It is incomprehensible to me, and I think to many of us that grew up the way I did, to wake up in the morning and not know what you are going to eat, where you are going to sleep, or where you are going to do your ‘need’ due to a lack of a proper toilet.
+What strikes me about those stories is how preventable the situations are.
+It’s incomprehensible to me, and I think to many of us that grew up the way I did, to wake up in the morning and not know what you are going to eat, where you are going to sleep, or where you are going to do your ‘need’ due to a lack of a proper toilet.

-What strikes me about those lack of basic needs is how preventable it is, yet how we not treating it as an emergency.
-Still there are quite a few obstacles in the world that cause children to grow up with a lack of safety, health and fulfillment.
+Yet we are not treating these obstacles as an emergency.
+There are quite a few obstacles in the world that cause children to grow up with a lack of safety, health and fulfillment.

-No matter the cause, it’s almost always children, who don’t have the agency to make its own decisions, that will be prone to the situation that is given to them.
 I owe a lot to my teachers, my family and those caregivers that were present in my childhood.

 How about you?
 What kind of causes do you care about?
 Let me know in the comments.